Sharpiro/bingrep-regex/readme.md

-# bingrep
+# bingrep-regex

 A grep-like tool for searching binary files with regex

-> Warning: Unstable and may change
+> Warning: Usage is unstable and will change

 ## Build